lohiermichael/web-developement-bootcamp/section_38:yelpcamp:ui_improvements/v12/readme.md

     5. Change the campground SHOW page
     6. Give the number of likes on the INDEX page of the campgrounds

+- Implement password reset
+    1. Require campground model in routes/index.js
+    2. Install and require async, nodemailer, crypto no need to install it, jst require

 * Rating and reviews
     1. Make a new route review
     2. Update campground model